sachieko/lighthouse/README.md

 # lighthouse
-A repository for lighthouse prep.
+A repository for lighthouse prep kata.
 Updated via origin.